Green Products (product initiatives)

 Recycling Used PET Bottles and PC Gallon Bottles into an Outer Casing Material for MFPs

 Konica Minolta has been striving to develop innovative technologies to recycle various kinds of plastic.
 In addition to transforming PET and PC plastic from beverage bottles and gallon jugs into exterior materials for MFPs, the company is also recycling ABS resin recovered from used game machines into inner casing materials.
 The company has developed technologies that ensure that the recycled plastic components have the necessary strength, flame resistance and molding usability.
 Now, it has taken its chemical processing technology even further.
-For MFP products launched in fiscal 2016, the percentage of the PCR* was raised to about 70% for PC/PET plastic in exterior materials, and to about 95% for ABS plastic in inner casing materials.
-As a result, the use of recycled materials has increased to about 35% for total resin content by weight in the MFP main body, or to about 88% by surface area ratio.
+For MFP products launched in fiscal 2019, the percentage of PCR* was raised to about 70% for PC/PET plastic in exterior materials and to about 95% for ABS plastic in inner casing materials.
+As a result, the use of recycled materials has increased to about 25% for total resin content by weight in the MFP main body.

 - Percentage of post-consumer recycling (PCR): The percentage of material collected from the market that is used in recycled raw materials.